 Long coated German shepherd Health and Problems

-The Long haired German Shepherd is a powerful dog with a muscular body and a large appetite for food.
-Long coated GSD puppies should eat three to four small meals per day.
+The Long-haired German Shepherd is a powerful dog with a muscular body and a large appetite for food.
+Long-coated GSD puppies should eat three to four small meals per day.

-Diet Plan for 6-12 month puppy: – feed should be 3/4 cups per day.
-Add protein-rich food to your German shepherd dog’s diet, such as eggs, liver, lean meat, red meat bones, boiled green vegetables, bananas etc.
+Diet Plan for 6-12 month puppy: Feed should be 3/4 cups per day.
+Add protein-rich food to your German shepherd dog’s diet, such as eggs, liver, lean meat, red meat bones, boiled green vegetables, bananas, etc.

-Diet Plan for 1-8 Years puppy: – Diet includes, lean meat, eggs, fruits, boiled vegetables, etc. Amount of feed should be half cups.
+Diet Plan for 1-8 Years puppy: Diet includes lean meat, eggs, fruits, boiled vegetables, etc. The amount of feed should be half cups.

 The German Shepherd will do okay in an apartment if sufficiently exercised.
 They are relatively inactive indoors and do best with at least a large yard.
 Keeping a long-haired German Shepherd indoors is best suited for him or her since their long hair does not protect them against weather conditions.

 Long-haired German Shepherds need daily long walks or jogging.
 Most of these dogs love to play ball or Frisbee.
 You must be willing to provide some form of daily exercise, whether it is Frisbee catching, ball chasing, obedience training, or participation in a canine playgroup.

 The exercise needs of a puppy are quite different.
 With puppies, their bones, muscle, and joints are still growing and developing.
 The best exercise for a young puppy is free to play with age-appropriate toys.

 Grooming & Bruising